91ebagacm/extension-webview/README.md

 ### Main Features

+* Full Screen Mode
+* This extension runs in app (it's not opening the browser lol)
 * Whitelist validation (the webview will close if the user goes to a non-whitelisted URL).
 * Blacklist validation (the webview will close if the user goes to a blacklisted URL).
 * onClose event.